Learn to Play Expedition

 First, get equipped.
 You'll need:

-- A copy of Expedition (Buy a copy from Amazon or print and play)
+- A copy of Expedition (Buy a copy from the Expedition Store, Amazon or print and play your own copy)

-- If you print your own copy, you'll also need:
+- If you print your own copy, you'll also need a d20 die and a dozen tracking clips (we recommend clothes pins or paper clips)

 - A smartphone, tablet or computer running the Expedition app